5/8/2025

 Chief Financial Officer

-Yeah, I mean, I would say this is all really coming right now from operational productivity, right?
-So, I mean, as we built our plan for 25 of where we were gonna see growth, how we were gonna continue to work our way through the productivity, massive fuel to offset pricing and other things.
-The teams have done a really good job of minimizing pricing impacts where possible, being able to continue to drive procurement, continue to drive just overall efficiency.
+Yeah, I mean, we're, I mean, I would say this is all really coming right now from operational productivity, right?
+So, I mean, as we Built our plan for 25 of where we were going to see growth, how we were going to continue to kind of work our way through the productivity.
+You know, math, if you will, to offset pricing and other things.
+You know, the teams have done a really good job of minimizing pricing impacts where possible, being able to continue to drive procurement, continue to drive just overall efficiency.
 We're getting some of the benefits now from some of the restructuring charges that we took in the back half of 24.
 All of those things are leading to, I think, giving us more confidence in our margin plan moving forward.
 Thanks, guys.

 speaker